zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 **Descriptions**: The top of each tab should include a brief description about the content to follow.
 When possible include `Learn more` links to relevant docs.

-**Section Headers**: Used to separate common settings within a tab.
+**Section Headers**: Used to separate common settings within a tab including a description for the section.

 **Alignment**: Stack labels above controls if the screen resolution < 700px.